bobbymarko/powderlines/README.md

 ====

 for the map
-* Click on the list and get zoomed to that item on the map
 * hover on map path highlights item on the list
 * Mobile support
+* fix dumb colors
 * Difficulty filter
 * Season filter
 * Elevation gain filter
 * Add guidebook info
-* display detail pane on click instead of default display
-* loading state
 * 2d map
+* update hash with selected route
+* doubleclick zoom

 for the site
 * Snow level estimate from api